governify/tp-tester/README.md

 ## Test Execution
 In the execution section, users can enter the name of the YAML file they want to execute.
 They can also save the current content of the text box (it must follow the example format and the calls will be executed sequentially),

 Users will be able to follow a series of "steps".
 The "steps" are actions that can be performed in the system.
 These steps are predefined and perform HTTP methods (like 'GET', 'POST', 'PUT', 'DELETE') to the corresponding actions.
-Here are the possible steps:
+Here are the possible steps **(TO BE UPDATED WITH NEW STEPS)**:

 1. GET Methods
   - `github/getIssue`: This step gets the issues from a specific repository on GitHub.